hsinyenwu/TuORF_vs_NMD_2022/README.md

 •	Table S4A.
 High-confidence NMD targets expressed in our data
 •	Table S4B.
 49 genes identified as high-confidence NMD target TuORF genes

+For more about Ribo-seq library construction, please see [here](https://github.com/hsinyenwu/Riboseq_protocol_2022).
+For more about Ribo-seq visualization, please see [here](https://github.com/hsinyenwu/RiboPlotR).